atom-archive/xray/docs/architecture/client_server_protocol.md

 # Xray's client/server protocol

-Xray is organized around a client/server architecture, with all the application logic centralized in a central server.
+Xray is organized around a client/server architecture, with all the application logic located in a central server.
 User-facing components connect to this server as clients to present the user experience.

 ## Major application components